 Winter is coming.
 And with winter weather approaching I’ve already started making casseroles and roasts and soups and stews.
 To me there is nothing better than a good cheesy casserole to warm your hearts and bellies on a cold winter day.

-However since I like to keep the carbs down, I forgo the rice, pasta and potatoes and use substitutes.
 I still use the cream, butter and cheese though!
 Especially in this creamy, cheesy keto cauliflower au gratin.
-It’s the perfect comfort food and one of my favorite recipes.
+It’s the perfect side dish and one of my favorite recipes.

 The 4 ingredients I used.